cs1302uga/cs1302-tutorials/algo-analysis.md

 ## Introduction

-In computer science it is important to understand how efficient a particular algorithm is to determine if it is appropriate for the application.
-This tutorial is designed to help you understand the basics of algorithm analysis.
+In computer science, there often exist multiple algorithms that a programmer can choose to use or implement to solve a problem.
+For example, to sort an array of directly comparable values such as integers, there are some famous algorithms such as bubble sort and merge sort.
+In scenarios such as these where multiple algorithms are available, it's important to understand the trade-offs between the different choice.
+One way to help us do this is to characterize an algorithm's performance with respect to some criteria.
+If you're able to characterize the performance of bubble sort and merge sort, for example, then you might discover that one is better than the other for your particular use case.
+This is the goal of algorithm analysis.

 We will focus on: